agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 In addition, I looked at embeddings of each AI-generated flashcard, and compared how closely they match the embeddings of the 21 Anki cards that I actually ended up including in my deck (manually modified flashcards based on some of the AI-generated ones).
 For this I used OpenAI's embedding model `text-embedding-ada-002`.

-I used cosine similarity, a metric similar to the widely-known Pearson's correlation coefficient, to compare the text embedding of each of the 100 AI-generated card with each of my 21 human-curated flashcard.
+I used cosine similarity, a metric similar to the widely-known Pearson's correlation coefficient, to compare the text embedding of each of the 100 AI-generated card with each of my 21 human-curated flashcards.
 I then recorded the maximum value from the 21 cosine similarity values for each AI-generated flashcard, which I denote as `max_cos_sim`.
 The `max_cos_sim` values can be used as another approach to compare the generative models in this experiment, attempting to evaluate how similar the output of each model is to the flashcards that I eventually deemed worthy of including in my spaced repetition deck.

 ### Analysis methods